zorrokid/film-freak/README.md

 [Firebase Remote Config](https://firebase.google.com/docs/remote-config) is used for storing configurations such as API keys.

-[The Move Database API](https://developers.themoviedb.org) is used to fetch movie data for movie releases in collection.
+[The Movie Database API](https://developers.themoviedb.org) is used to fetch movie data for movie releases in collection.

 Currently developing this only for Android target since possible to test only with Android devices.